-Currently all of our cash, with the exception of the grant of \$244,479 received in 2011, has been generated from financing activities.
-We raised a total of \$264,709 in net cash from financing activities for the six months ending June 30, 2012.
-The Company is currently raising additional cash resources from the sale of its common stock to accredited investors in a private placement.
-(See Note 1. of the Notes to the Unaudited Consolidated Financial Statements.)
-Since inception we have net cash from financing activities of \$7,123,894.
-As discussed in the Projected Financing Needs above, we believe that we will be able to raise sufficient capital to fund our liquidity and capital expenditure requirements to meet our clinical development needs.
+With the exception of a \$244,479 grant received from the United States Government, currently all of our cash is, and has been, generated from financing activities.
+We raised a total of \$973,146 in net cash from financing activities for the nine months ended September 30, 2012.
+Since inception we have net cash from financing activities of \$7,832,331.
+As discussed in Projected Financing Needs above, we believe that our available cash will be sufficient to fund our liquidity and capital expenditure requirements through March 2013.
+We will need to raise additional capital in order to fund our operations subsequent to March 2013.
 There can be no assurance that we will be able to raise cash when it is needed to fund our operations.